 There’s options for hiking into the park for primitive camping and fishing, or setting up an RV for cozy ovrenight Blue Ridge Parkway lodging.

-Whatever interests bring you to the park, these are some of the best things to consider adding to your Blue Ridge itinerary.
+Whatever interests bring you to the park, these are some of the best things to consider adding to your Blue Ridge Mountains of NC itinerary.

 READ MORE: 60+ Cool Camping Gear Reviews